Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Design Study Goals

 \textbf{Participants.} The study involved five participants (P1-P5) recruited from our collaborating institutions, including three Ph.D. students, one Postdoctoral researcher, and one software engineer, all of whom had prior experience in auditing generative AI or algorithms.

 \textbf{Prototypes.} Following parallel prototyping \cite{dow2010parallel}, we designed two prototypes for the formative study, referred to as ViperaBase and Baseline in the following discussions.
-As illustrated in \autoref{fig:formative}, ViperaBase features a scene graph view, i.e., the zoomable node-link diagram, alongside a prompt input box and image view, whereas the Baseline includes all views except the scene graph view.
+As illustrated in \autoref{fig:formative}, ViperaBase features a scene graph view, i.e., the zoomable node-link diagram, alongside a prompt input box and image view.
 In this view, blue nodes represent objects, and green nodes indicate their attributes, with labeled edges illustrating relationships.
 The size of each node reflects the number of images containing that object or attribute.
 Hovering over an attribute node displays a bar chart of evaluation results.
+By contrast, the Baseline prototype includes all views of ViperaBase except the scene graph view, i.e., user can audit the model only by inspecting the images and trying new prompts.
+All images were generated by Stable Diffusion v3-medium, while the scene graph was created by aggregating the scene graphs of each image generated by LLaVA v1.5.

 The technical workflow for both prototypes began when a user submitted a prompt to generate a set of images using the Stable Diffusion v3-medium model.
 For the ViperaBase prototype, we then utilized LLaVA v1.5 to process each generated image and extract its semantics into an individual scene graph.
 These individual graphs were subsequently aggregated to construct the final, comprehensive scene graph view.
 This aggregation process involved merging identical nodes (e.g., all "doctor" nodes) and summing their frequencies to inform the node size encoding.